 Instructions

-- Add the sugar and butter to a mixing bowl and beat them with an electric mixer until well combined.
+- Add the sugar and butter to a mixing bowl and beat with an electric mixer until well combined.
 Add eggs, pumpkin and vanilla and mix to combine.

 - In a separate bowl mix together flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.